 - Taking prescribed medicines as per directed by your doctor

-- Shedding extra pounds
+- Shedding the extra pounds

 Useful Tips for Improving Overall Health of Your Eyes

 If you really want your eyes to remain healthy, you need to be serious about your diet.
 If you don’t have the time or means to include the right foods, then you might want to try special supplements in your diet.
 A simple little supplement like our Ocu-Plus Formula contains 17 vitamins, minerals, and herbs essential for strong, healthy eyes and vision.
 Taking a convenient supplement like this ensures you get all the nutrients your eyes need to maintain their vision and stay healthy.

 5 Easy Ways to Improve Your Eye Health Now